McKenna wins for Armagh, Donegal & Derry

 With Derry having drawn against Monaghan last week, the Farney men still topped Section C by dint of their five-point win over the Erne County but the Oak Leafers also progress to the last four as the best runners-up in the three groups.

-Tuesday's semi-finals will see Armagh facing Monaghan at the Athletic Grounds with Donegal taking on Derry in Ballybofey.
+Tuesday evening's semi-finals will see Armagh facing Monaghan at the Athletic Grounds with Donegal taking on Derry in Ballybofey.

 Armagh showed a greater sense of purpose from the start at Healy Park and raced into a 1-3 to 0-1 lead after 13 minutes.

-With Tyrone starting with just four of their All-Ireland Final line-up - just as they did against Cavan on Tuesday night - they will well off the pace early on.
+With Tyrone starting with just four of their All-Ireland Final line-up - just as they did against Cavan on Tuesday night - the Red Hands were well off the pace early on.

-Duffy scored Armagh's opening goal after great work at the far post by the impressive Aidan Nugent, who gathered a long ball in and unselfishly laid it off to the in-rushing goalscorer.
+Duffy scored Armagh's opening goal after great work at the far post by the impressive Aidan Nugent, who gathered a long ball and unselfishly laid it off to the in-rushing goalscorer.

-Lee Brennan's '45' and Mattie Donnelly's mark were all they had on the board after the opening quarter while Armagh were more threatening in attack with Rian O'Neill scoring two fine points from play.
+Lee Brennan's '45' and Mattie Donnelly's mark were all Tyrone had on the board after the opening quarter while Armagh were more threatening in attack with Rian O'Neill scoring two fine points from play.

-But Liam Rafferty got Tyrone's first point from play after 24 minutes and Conn Kilpatrick's goal just before half-time - after Nathan Donnelly and had spilled the ball - cut the margin to 1-9 to 1-5.
+But Liam Rafferty got Tyrone's first point from play after 24 minutes and Conn Kilpatrick's goal just before half-time - after Nathan Donnelly had spilled the ball - cut the margin to 1-9 to 1-5.

 Tyrone were much more competitive in the second half and brought on All Stars Kieran McGeary, Darren McCurry and Peter Harte while Paul Donaghy plundered four points in the third quarter to bring them back into contention.